material-components/material-components-ios/components/List/docs/accessibility.md

 ## Accessibility

-To help ensure your Lists are accessible to as many users as possible, please be sure to reivew the following
+To help ensure your Lists are accessible to as many users as possible, please be sure to review the following
 recommendations:

 ### Setting `-isAccessibilityElement`